lizhanmit/learning-notes/kafka-note/kafka-note.md

 Step:

-1. Create a topic: In terminal A, `bin/kafka-topics.sh --create --zookeeper localhost:2181 --replication-factor 1 --partitions 1 --topic test`.
+1. Create a topic: In terminal A, `bin/kafka-topics.sh --create --zookeeper localhost:2181 --replication-factor 1 --partitions 1 --topic hello_topic`.
 2. Check the topic: `bin/kafka-topics.sh --list --zookeeper localhost:2181`.
-Then "test" will be displayed.
+Then "hello_topic" will be displayed.
-3. Send some messages: In terminal B, `bin/kafka-console-producer.sh --broker-list localhost:9092 --topic test`.
+3. Produce messages: In terminal B, `bin/kafka-console-producer.sh --broker-list localhost:9092 --topic hello_topic`.
-4. Consume messages: In terminal C, `bin/kafka-console-consumer.sh --zookeeper localhost:2181 --topic test --from-beginning`. **Note here:** `--from beginning` means consuming messages including all already sent in terminal B. Use it if you want all messages from the beginning; otherwise do not use it.
+4. Consume messages: In terminal C, `bin/kafka-console-consumer.sh --zookeeper localhost:2181 --topic hello_topic --from-beginning`. **Note here:** `--from beginning` means consuming messages including all already sent in terminal B. Use it if you want all messages from the beginning; otherwise do not use it.
 5. Type something in terminal B, they will be displayed in terminal C.

-6. Check all topics info: `bin/kafka-topics.sh --describe --zookeeper localhost:2181`.
+> Check all topics info: `bin/kafka-topics.sh --describe --zookeeper localhost:2181`.

-7. Check a specific topic info: `bin/kafka-topics.sh --describe --zookeeper localhost:2181 --topic test`.
+> Check a specific topic (here it is hello_topic) info: `bin/kafka-topics.sh --describe --zookeeper localhost:2181 --topic hello_topic`.

+---

+## How to use single node multiple brokers

+Refer to Kafka website (http://kafka.apache.org/quickstart#quickstart_multibroker).

+---